ETHZ-TEC/LWB/README.md

 ### Future

-We intend to provide here also the original Glossy port for the old but still widely used TelosB platform, which features an MSP430F1611 microcontroller and a CC2420 radio, so you can run LWB also on other public testbeds and in the [Cooja/MSPSim](http://www.contiki-os.org/start.html#simulation) simulator.
+Looking forward, we intend to provide here also the original Glossy port for the old but still widely used TelosB platform, which features an MSP430F1611 microcontroller and a CC2420 radio, so you can run LWB also on other public testbeds and in the [Cooja/MSPSim](http://www.contiki-os.org/start.html#simulation) simulator.
 For now, the TelosB port of Glossy is available [here](http://sourceforge.net/p/contikiprojects/code/HEAD/tree/ethz.ch/glossy/).
 More generally, we would like to invite the community to help us collect here bug fixes, enhancements, ports to other platforms, etc. related to LWB and Glossy.
 Please contact us if you have any comments, suggestions, or would like to get involved.

 ## LWB Demo Application